Seer: Online Context Learning for Fast Synchronous LLM Reinforcement Learning: Evaluation

 \subsubsection{Long-Tail Time}

-To further analyze the source of Seer's performance advantages, we conduct a statistical analysis of the tail latency phenomenon during the rollout process.
-We define tail requests as the last 10\% of requests to complete in a synchronous system rollout, and tail latency as the time spent \textbf{solely} processing these tail requests.
-Figure~\ref{fig:tail_latency} shows the average tail latency and total execution time for the three tasks.
-The results demonstrate that tail latency is a severe problem in rollout, particularly for memory-constrained tasks like Moonlight and Qwen2-VL-72B, where the last 10\% of requests alone consume up to 50\% of the total execution time.
+To analyze \systemname's performance advantages, we examine tail latency in the rollout process.
+We define \textbf{tail requests} as the last 10\% of requests to complete in a synchronous system rollout, and \textbf{tail time} as the time spent \textbf{solely} processing these tail requests.
+Figure~\ref{fig:tail_latency} shows the tail time and total rollout completion time, averaged across all iterations.
+The results demonstrate severe tail latency for memory-constrained tasks like Moonlight and Qwen2-VL-72B, where the last 10\% of requests consume up to 50\% of total time.

 The tail latency problem stems from two primary causes.
+First, request queuing and preemption lead to delayed scheduling of long-output requests.
+Second, monolithic request groups result in load imbalance across instances.
+We provide quantitative evidence using the Qwen2-VL-72B task on veRL shown in Figure~\ref{fig:rollout_analysis}.
+In this rollout iteration, a total of 13,686 preemption events occurred.
+The last 5\% of completed requests have an average length in the top 15th percentile, yet their average execution start time is at 42\% of the total time.
+The load imbalance across instances is even more pronounced: the completion time difference between the earliest and latest instances accounts for 70\% of the total time, with each instance idle for an average of 1,580 seconds, representing 37\% of the total time.
+These scheduling and load imbalances result in severe tail latency and throughput degradation.

-First, without length information, request queuing and preemption lead to delayed scheduling of long-output requests, causing a small number of requests to dominate the final execution phase.
-Second, monolithic request groups result in load imbalance across instances, where some instances are assigned requests with extremely long average lengths, leading to tail latency.
-By leveraging online context learning and fine-grained request scheduling, Seer significantly reduces tail latency by 75\% to 93\%, thereby substantially improving system throughput.
-A detailed breakdown of the contribution of each design component is presented in \S\ref{sec:ablation}.
+By leveraging group-aware context learning and fine-grained request scheduling, \systemname significantly reduces tail latency by 72\% to 94\%, thereby substantially improving system throughput.
+Figure~\ref{fig:seer_kv_util} illustrates the impact of these techniques, showing that \systemname substantially reduces the tail phase duration compared to the baseline shown in Figure~\ref{fig:kv_util}.